 This question is not applicable in South Korea.

-The Korean tax authorities deal with treaty abuse by applying domestic anti-avoidance rules, such as the substance-over-form principle.
+The Korean tax authority handles treaty abuse by applying domestic anti-avoidance rules, such as the substance-over-form principle.
 Korea has also adopted the LOB (Limitation of Benefits) and PPT (Principal Purpose Test) provisions, which are aimed at ensuring a minimum level of protection against treaty shopping; therefore, additional scrutiny of cross-border tax planning arrangements is expected.

-The 2019 tax reform introduced a new rule for determining the arm’s length price in cross-border transactions involving intangibles, and addressing appropriate remuneration for functions performed (ie, the development, enhancement, maintenance, protection and exploitation of intangibles).
-Effective from 12 February 2019, the comparable uncontrolled price (CUP) method, the profit split method and the valuation method (discounted future cash flows) will take precedence over other transfer pricing methods, and companies performing functions and assuming relevant risks regarding the development, enhancement, maintenance, protection and exploitation of intangibles should receive appropriate remuneration for the contributions they have made.
+The 2019 tax reform introduced a new rule for determining arm’s length pricing in cross-border transactions involving intangibles, which also addresses appropriate remuneration for functions performed (ie, the development, enhancement, maintenance, protection and exploitation of intangibles).
+The comparable uncontrolled price (CUP) method, the profit split method and the valuation method (discounted future cash flows) became effective on 12 February 2019 and take precedence over other transfer pricing methods, and companies performing functions and assuming relevant risks regarding the development, enhancement, maintenance, protection and exploitation of intangibles should receive appropriate remuneration for the contributions they have made.

 In light of this tax reform, additional scrutiny is expected on the transfer pricing of intangible assets.

-According to the OECD CbC Reporting Compilation of Peer Review Reports (Phase 1), Korea has indicated that measures are in place to ensure the appropriate use of information in all six areas identified in the OECD Guidance on the appropriate use of information contained in CbC reports.
+According to the OECD, CbC Reporting Compilation of Peer Review Reports (Phase 1), Korea has indicated that measures are in place to ensure the appropriate use of information in all six areas identified in the OECD Guidance on the appropriate use of information contained in CbC reports.
 In other words, Korea uses CbC reports to assess high-level transfer pricing risks and other BEPS-related risks.
-As of 30 September 2019, Korea exchanges CbC reports with 68 countries.
+As of September 2020, Korea exchanges CbC reports with 77 countries.
 Korea does not make information received from other jurisdictions available to the public.
-Since CbC reports provide substantial information to the tax authorities that could be used to assess whether companies have BEPS-related issues, these reports may trigger aggressive tax audits, thereby leading to an increase in tax assessments.
+Since CbC reports provide substantial information to the tax authority that could be used to assess whether companies have BEPS-related issues, these reports may trigger aggressive tax audits and tax assessments.

 Korea has already amended the VAT Law by introducing an extraterritorial VAT regime for electronically supplied services.
 Under this regime, a foreign entrepreneur who supplies certain electronic services in Korea bears the obligation to report and pay VAT.
-For this purpose, "electronic services" is defined to include the supply of electronic goods, such as game/audio/video files or software; advertising posting services; cloud computing services; intermediary services enabling the lease/use/consumption of commodities or facilities in Korea; and the supply of goods or services in Korea.
+For this purpose, "electronic services" includes the supply of electronic goods, such as game/audio/video files or software; advertising posting services; cloud computing services; intermediary services enabling the lease/use/consumption of commodities or facilities in Korea; and the supply of goods or services in Korea.

 According to the Ministry of Economy and Finance, the Korean government has proactively adopted OECD BEPS recommendations and will follow the OECD’s long-term plan on digital taxation.
 With respect to whether Korea will adopt an interim unilateral measure like the UK’s digital services tax, the Korean government clearly indicated that a prudent approach should be taken by analysing any impact on related industries and tax revenue.